anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-forward-emails-to-your-domain.md

 ---
-title: "How to Forward Emails to Your Domain"
+title: "How to Forward Emails to Your Domain 📧"
 date: 2021-12-30T12:49:27+06:00
 writtenDate: "December 30, 2021"
 authors: "Anthony Dellavecchia"